Rejection is never fun. However, you may still have a chance to reverse a credit card denial.

 In some cases, there is nothing you can do.
 For example, Chase is known to have a hard “5/24 rule” on some cards.
 For the cards where this rule is enforced, you may not be approved for any new cards from Chase if you have opened five new credit cards in the last 24 months from any bank.
 Even so, it’s worth a try.

 Business credit cards and personal credit cards have different numbers, even from the same bank, so make sure to call the right place.
-The analyst on the other end of the line isn’t a typical bank teller.
+For example, PNC customer service offers different toll-free numbers for its business credit cards and personal credit cards.
+The analyst on the other end of the line isn’t a typical bank teller either.
 This person usually has the power to approve your application.

 The main goal of the call is to prove to the analyst that your business is a low risk.
 The bank’s goal is to avoid lending to people who won’t pay them back.
 Using your finances and credit, you may have to explain how you can afford to pay off a credit card balance.